ymp5078/cse597-style-token/README.md

 # Stable Diffusion With Style Tokens

+This repo is entirly based on [Stable Diffusion](https://github.com/CompVis/stable-diffusion).
-Please refer to [Stable Diffusion](https://github.com/CompVis/stable-diffusion) for setting up.
+Please refer to Stable Diffusion for setting up.

 This fork made the following changes: